aufau/SaberMod/README.rst

 * Xycaleth - Creating League mod that was a great inspiration to SaberMod and sharing its source code.
 * ouned - Engine and modding expertise.
-* Bucky, God, Kameleon, michl, Tr!force - Providing valuable
-  programming input, review, ideas and patches.
+* Bucky, God, Kameleon, michl, PowTech, Tr!force - Providing valuable programming input, review, ideas and patches.
 * Developers of jk2mv, mvsdk, Jedi Academy, OpenJK, ioq3, jomme, JA++ (japp), League Mod and other open source id tech 3 mods for various